 • professionally recorded for a future commercial release.

-The total prize package for the Azrieli Commission for Jewish Music is valued at over $200,000 CAD.
+Altogether, the total prize package for the Azrieli Commission for Jewish Music is valued at over $200,000 CAD.

 Eligibility